jchook/uuid-random/README.md

 We do trade guaranteed uniqueness for __extremely__ probable uniqueness (you would need to do-loop `uuid()` at max speed for 73,067 years for a 50% chance of **one** collision).
 But for that slight cost, we may now generate valid, unique, persistent IDs on any node of a distributed system (e.g. intermittently offline or high-latency clients).

-_Note, if you plan to use UUIDs for a new project, consider a more recent standard that addresses some of the shortcomings of UUID, such as [cuid](https://github.com/ericelliott/cuid) or [ulid](https://github.com/ulid/spec).
-Also see [`id128`](https://github.com/aarondcohen/benchmark-guid) for a solid JS implementation._
+_Note, if you plan to use UUIDs for a new project, consider a more recent standard that addresses some of the shortcomings of UUID, such as [nanoid](https://github.com/ai/nanoid), [cuid](https://github.com/ericelliott/cuid), or [ulid](https://github.com/aarondcohen/id128)._

 ## Example Usage